Friends Creek Conservation Area in Cisco, IL

 - Friends Creek Campground’s GPS Coordinates are 40.029688 N, 88.781583 W [get directions]

 Three nature trails provide great hiking through the area.
-Follow the Friends Creek Trail for a short, self-guided hike along the creek near the picnic area.
+Follow the Friends Creek Trail for a short, self-guided walk along the creek near the picnic area.
 The Sun Trail threads its way through floodplain, oak-hickory forest, and across the rolling hillside of a large meadow.
 For a walk through cool, shade-filled woods, try the Woodland Trail.

 Historic Bethel School

-Naturalists are available to provide public programs such as interpretive hikes, aquatic studies, annual astronomy adventures, and historical tours.
+Naturalists are available to provide public programs such as interpretive hikes, aquatic studies, astronomy adventures, and historical tours.
 Call 217-423-7708 for more information.